c4milo/node-inotify/README.md

 itself, and for files inside the directory. [(ref: GNU/Linux Manual)][inotify.7]

 ## Installation
-You must have [NodeJS][nodejs_dev] already installed to be able to build node-inotify
+You must have [NodeJS][nodejs_dev] already installed to be able to build node-inotify.

     $ git clone git://github.com/c4milo/node-inotify.git
     $ cd node-inotify